 PNC Grow Up Great acknowledges that high quality early childhood education is important for children's development.
 Our Lesson Center provides resources for teachers and parents that meet the highest possible standards.
 As the PNC endowed chair in early childhood education, Barbara A. Wasik, Ph.D. works closely with a variety of content providers to develop the Lesson Center resources.
-She is also a professor in Policy, Organization and Leadership Studies (POLS) at Temple University in Philadelphia, PA.
+She is also a professor in the Department of Psychological Studies in Education at Temple University in Philadelphia, PA.

 There are currently no Common Core Standards for pre-k, but these lessons are aligned as closely as possible to capture the requirements and meet the goals of Common Core Standards.
 However, these lessons were neither reviewed or approved by the National Governors Association Center for Best Practices or the Council of Chief State School Officers, which together are the owners and developers of the Common Core State Standards.